 In Perilous Sea, UK director Mike Bromley follows a group of surfers as they explore the landscapes and waves of the North Atlantic fringe, from the Canadian Maritimes to Iceland and beyond.
 The film has been called a "transcontinental cold water surfing odyssey," that captures the raw spirit, glorious landscapes and pure perfection that arises when conditions align.

 In new documentary, Fish People, director and producer Keith Malloy tells the stories of those who have dedicated their lives to the sea.
 From surfers and spearfishers to a former coal miner and a group of at-risk kids in San Francisco, it's a film about the transformative effects of time spent in the ocean, and finding deeper meaning in the saltwater wilderness.

 A selection of films from the ASFF short film competition will precede each session.
 Attendees can expect a curated selection of shorts spanning Indonesia, Spain, New Zealand and Australia.
 A licensed bar will be available in the cinema for the main festival.

-The O'Neill Aotearoa Surf Film Festival is set to take place at Lighthouse Cinema Cuba in Wellington on Thursday 15 March and a yet-to-be-announced outdoor location in Takapuna, Auckland on Saturday 24 March.
+The O'Neill Aotearoa Surf Film Festival is set to take place at The Crystal Palace on April 13 and Smales Farm on April 21.
 For information about further coastal screenings and tickets, visit the ASFF website.